gupta1dinesh/Automated-segmentation-of-simulated-image/README.md

 ![GaborFilterEquation](https://user-images.githubusercontent.com/92668089/198814967-adcb551b-5208-41df-8ee5-51d093cc91b1.png)

 Gabor filter is a linear filter applied for surface texture detection.
-It is used to examine distributed frequency in specific region of image based based on Gaussian filter with sigma 3 and 7.
+It is used to examine distributed frequency in specific region of image based on Gaussian filter with sigma 3 and 7.

 Result: The result showed a successful segmentation of simulated images

-{Note: Its recommended to play with different values of gabor filters parameter in order to optimize the precise succesfful segmentation of your own images}
+{Note: It's recommended to alter different values of gabor filters parameter in order to optimize the precise edge segmentation of your images}

 @author: Dinesh Kumar Gupta